Position Classification and Salary Placement Process

 E. Human Resources Approval.
 The Department of Human Resources will review the request and submit the request to a neutral contracted third party administrator.
 The third-party will develop an objective review of the request and make a recommendation to the Department of Human Resources.
 HR will submit the recommendation to the Superintendent of Schools for approval, disapproval or further study.

-Approved reclassifications and associated pay adjustments shall normally be effective the first pay following March 1st or at a time designated and adopted by the ACPS School Board.
+Approved reclassifications and any respective pay adjustments shall normally be effective the first pay following March 1st or at a time designated and adopted by the ACPS School Board.

-Classification Requests to classify new positions (not previously classified) or requests for reclassification of an existing position must be submitted on an ACPS Job Information Questionnaire (JIQ) Form (as amended from time to time) signed by the position’s incumbent, immediate supervisor, department head, and department chief as applicable, and submitted to the Chief Human Resources Officer or designee during the submission period.
+Classification Requests to classify new positions (not previously classified) or requests for reclassification of an existing position must be submitted on an ACPS Job Information Questionnaire (JIQ) Form (as amended from time to time) signed by the position’s incumbent, immediate supervisor, department head, and department chief as applicable, and submitted to the Executive Director for Human Resources or designee during the submission period.

 Additionally, where applicable the incumbent of a position requesting a review for reclassification must attach a brief statement on the applicable ACPS form summarizing or listing the essential reasons the incumbent believes the position warrants an upgrade.
 The form must be signed by the incumbent, immediate supervisor or department head and department chief.
 The incumbent may note on the position’s current job description the specific areas of the job description that have changed, as a result of the position’s assuming higher level duties and responsibilities that the incumbent of the position believes warrant an upgrade for that position.

-Upon submission of the JIQ, employee statement documents, and modified job description to the Chief Human Resources Officer or designee, an organization chart showing the position(s) requested for classification or reclassification is expected.
+Upon submission of the JIQ, employee statement documents, and modified job description to the Executive Director for Human Resources or designee, an organization chart showing the position(s) requested for classification or reclassification is expected.

-Reclassification requests shall contain the information required by and in the form prescribed by the Chief Human Resources Officer, which may be modified as deemed appropriate.
+Reclassification requests shall contain the information required by and in the form prescribed by the Executive Director for Human Resources, which may be modified as deemed appropriate.

 (1) The salary rate upon reclassification to a higher grade is determined by: